gumaerc-testorg/22.033-fall-2011/content/video_galleries/videos-class-notes/announcements.md

 _Topic:_ Need Help on Your Designs?
 Ask us!
 _Posted by:_ Michael Short

-I hope the CaC2/acetylene example we showed in class this week (Lecture 6 and 7) was helpful to you in learning how to iterate and optimize a design.
+I hope the CaC{{< sub "2" >}}/acetylene example we showed in class this week (Lecture 6 and 7) was helpful to you in learning how to iterate and optimize a design.
 I know we pulled tons of material out of the air, and it can be very difficult to gain intuition as to where to attack first, which battles to choose, which assumptions to make, how to simplify things using simple models, etc.

 That being said, I wish to remind you that Tyrell and I are always available by appointment to look over your designs at any stage in the process.
 If you need help with anything, or just don't know where to go next, please let us know, and we will be happy to help you along.